3ConstArt3/Battleship/README.md

 # Battleship
-A simulation of the classic Battleship board game.
+A simulation of the classic Battleship board game, using the Windows Forms Framework and the KryptonForm components.
 Group assignment for university semester 2022-2023.
 Screenshots:
 ___
 ![Main menu](https://i.imgur.com/vRCfS56.png)